 - 11.1.
-We have a Whistleblowing Policy which can be found via the school office.
+We have a Whistleblowing Policy which can be found via the school office, a hard copy in the staffroom and via a Google Form that is emailed to staff at the beginning of each academic year, or when they join the school.
 Staff are required to familiarise themselves with this document during their induction period. - 11.2.
-All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.
+All staff must be aware of their duty to raise concerns about unsafe practice or the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors. - 11.3 Low-level concerns At Bledlow Ridge School , all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to the Headteacher (DSL), DDSL or DHT.
+Staff are made aware of what a low-level concern might look like using the examples from the KCSIE page 106.
+All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.